-Yerevan is an evolving testament to that heritage, and the Golden Apricot International Film Festival has fast become a premier destination for filmmakers of all genres, particularly those advancing universal values of peace, cultural harmony and cross-pollination, and mutual understanding.
-Accordingly, the Annual Golden Apricot International Film Festival features a multitude of films representing various nations, ethnicities, and religions, collectively depicting the full richness of the human experience.
+Yerevan is an evolving testament to that heritage, and the Golden Apricot has fast become a premier destination for regional filmmakers, particularly those advancing universal values of peace, cultural harmony and mutual understanding.
+Accordingly, the Golden Apricot features a multitude of films representing various nations, ethnicities, and religions, collectively depicting the full richness of the human experience.

-The Golden Apricot festival is different from other such events in the sense that it is relatively smaller-scale and much cozier, but it continues to garner genuinely international attention and respect.
+The Golden Apricot festival is different from other such events in the sense that it is smaller scale and more intimate, but it continues to garner international attention and respect.
 The films are presented in two international competition sections: features and documentaries.
-One Grand Prize Golden Apricot and one Special Mention are awarded in each category.
-The festival has a special pan-Armenian competitive section - Armenian Panorama - for short, feature, documentary, and animation films produced by filmmakers of Armenian descent.
+One Grand Prize Golden Apricot and one Special Mention (Silver Apricot) are awarded in each category.
+The festival has a special pan-Armenian competitive section - Armenian Panorama - for films produced by filmmakers of Armenian descent.
 The opening of the festival is always marked with a traditional blessing of apricots, for which Armenia is famous.